arton/RScript22/README.md

 ### description

 * line 2 : instantiate Rubyizer
-* line 4 : Rubyizer#erubyize is evaluate the string argument as Ruby script and returns the evaluated value as an object.
+* line 4 : Rubyizer#erubyize evaluates the string argument as Ruby script and returns the evaluated value as an object.
          In this sample code, the argument is a ruby's Regexp literal, therefore the returned value is Regexp object.
-* line 5 : send 'match' to the Regex object and set the result object to variable 'm'.
+* line 5 : send 'match' to the Regex object and set the result object to a variable 'm'.
-* line 7 : get the result array from Match object and set it to variable 'group'.
+* line 7 : get the result array from Match object and set it to a variable 'group'.
 * line 8 : Because 'group' is VBScript's array, it can accessed its element with (index) syntax.

 ## Rubyizer methods